“It’s plain to see, it’s a pain to be Number One in the Public Eye Enemy”

 Going deep in the crates for this one.
 If you are not familiar with Yo!
 Bum Rush The Show then stop reading this, fire up the streaming service of your choice, play this album, and come back to read this.
 It’s ok.
 I’ll be here when you get back.

-I’m not going to turn this into some old white guy talking about the brilliance of 80’s era Def Jam or real hip hop essay.
+I’m not going to turn this into some old white guy talking about the brilliance of ’80s era Def Jam or “real hip hop.”
 I’m too old to get into that crap.
 While I know I was never PE’s target audience, I always respected their choice to steer clear of gangsta or sex rap and take the political route.
-80’s and 90’s hip hop, especially PE, is the main reason I can’t take much of modern “hip hop/rap”.
+The hip hop of the ’80s and ’90s, especially PE, is the main reason I can’t take much of modern “hip hop/rap”.
 One highlight of my days in the music biz was a brief meeting with Chuck D. at a digital music conference.
 I went pretty much mega fanboy, but he was very chill about it.

 MY ORZO WEIGHS A TON